 STARTALK Korean Language & Culture Academy

-The new, 5-week summer UW-Madison STARTALK Korean Language & Culture Academy is a non-residential program for high school students interested in exploring Korean language and culture.
+The 4-week summer UW-Madison STARTALK Korean Language & Culture Academy is a non-residential program for high school students interested in exploring Korean language and culture.
 Through engaging, interactive learning activities, students will learn to communicate in Korean while exploring Korean cultural practices and traditions.
 No prior knowledge or experience with Korean is required or expected!
-Due to funding from STARTALK, the program will be offered at no cost to participants.
+Thanks to funding from STARTALK, the program will be offered at no cost to participants.

 World Languages Day